 This website is supported by readers.
 As an Amazon Associate we earn from qualifying purchases.

 Calipers vs. Micrometers

-Similar to calipers, micrometers are precision measurement devices that give extremely accurate readouts, also up to one thousandth of an inch.
+Similar to calipers, micrometers are precision measurement devices that give extremely accurate readouts, also up to one-thousandth of an inch.
 However, the biggest difference between the two is that micrometers are one-trick ponies that measure distance, thickness, OR depth, not all three.
 This means you’ll have to get a set of three different micrometers to perform the same tasks as a multi-purpose caliper.

 A micrometer’s design is nearly identical to a caliper’s, so much so that their names are often used interchangeably.
-However, because they perform a single task, they only come one pair of jaws for measuring either thickness or distance, or they have long rods that twist out of the bottom for depth readings.
+However, because they perform a single task, they only come with one pair of jaws for measuring either thickness or distance, or they have long rods that twist out of the bottom for depth readings.

 Types of Calipers: Digital vs. Dial vs. Vernier

 Calipers can be divided into three main types: digital, dial, and Vernier.
 The most significant difference between the three is their measurement scales.
 Here’s a quick rundown of each type.

 Digital calipers do not feature the same rack and pinion mechanism found in dials and Vernier models.
 Instead, they’re built with a microprocessor that calculates the distance of the two jaws relative to each other and displays the figure in a digital display.

 Dial calipers have a dial display that shows the final measurement readouts with an indicator needle.
 The final readout is typically one-thousandth of an inch, though there is one-hundredth of an inch display.
 This reading is added to the measurement of the scale between the two jaws.